Cannabis in Kenya

 Cannabis, locally referred to as bhang, is illegal in Kenya under the Narcotic Drugs and Psychotropic Substances (Control) Act, 1994.
 Despite its prohibition, cannabis is cultivated and consumed in various regions of the country.
 The United Nations Office on Drugs and Crime (UNODC) has identified Kenya as one of the main producers of cannabis in East Africa, with cultivation reported in areas such as Mount Kenya and around Lake Victoria.
 In recent years, the subject of cannabis legalization has become part of national debate, particularly in relation to its potential medical and industrial uses.

 History

 Locally referred to as bhang, banghi, or bangi, cannabis was banned in Kenya during the British colonial East Africa Protectorate under the Opium Ordinance, effective 1 January 1914.
 However, there have been recent campaigns that have called for its legalization.
-For instance, former member of parliament for Kibra Constituency Ken Okoth advocated for its legalization on the basis of its medicinal values.
+For instance, a former member of parliament for Kibra Constituency Ken Okoth advocated for its legalization on the basis of its medicinal values.
 In March 2019, the New York–based company GoIP Global Inc announced that it had obtained a license to grow cannabis, although their claim was denied by the Kenyan government.